neboat/opencilk-ppopp-23-ae/README.md

 ## Running `run_tests.py`

-You can run all of the benchmark applications for the experiments described in the paper simply by running `run_tests.py` as follows:
+You can run all of the benchmark programs for the experiments described in the paper simply by running `run_tests.py` as follows:

 ```console